MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 To see Toshiba SQBM+ billing plan, visit [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

 ## Limits & Quotas

+Toshiba SQBM+ quotas are tracked based on the number of computing hours within your subscription per month.
+The computing hours are tracked separately for different plans but otherwise shared at “subscription x region” level.
+The job concurrency is limited at the workspace level.

-Up to date information on the various limits are available via the Providers tab of your workspace on the [Azure portal](https://portal.azure.com).
+Quotas are based on plan selection and can be increased with a support ticket.
+To see your current limits and quotas, go to the “Credits and quotas” blade and select the “Quotas” tab of your workspace on the [Azure portal](https://portal.azure.com).

+For more information, see [Azure Quantum quotas](xref:microsoft.quantum.providers-quotas).